-Note: This page contains information about the side effects of iobenguane I 123.
-Some of the dosage forms included on this document may not apply to the brand name AdreView.
+Note: This document contains side effect information about iobenguane I 123.
+Some of the dosage forms listed on this page may not apply to the brand name AdreView.

 Applies to iobenguane I 123: intravenous solution

-In addition to its needed effects, some unwanted effects may be caused by iobenguane I 123 (the active ingredient contained in AdreView).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, iobenguane I 123 (the active ingredient contained in AdreView) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking iobenguane I 123, check with your doctor or nurse immediately:Incidence not known:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking iobenguane I 123:

 - Difficulty breathing or swallowing

 - fast heartbeat

 - reddening of the skin, especially around the ears